danleech/danleech.com/_posts/2015-02-24-bath-parliamentary-candidates.md

 layout: post
 ---

-These are the websites of parliamentary candidates competing for the [Bath constituency](http://en.wikipedia.org/wiki/Bath_(UK_Parliament_constituency)) seat in the 2015 general election.
+These are the websites of parliamentary candidates competing to become the Member of Parliament (MP) for the [Bath constituency](http://en.wikipedia.org/wiki/Bath_(UK_Parliament_constituency)) in the 2015 general election.
+[Don Foster](http://www.donfoster.co.uk) (Liberal Democrat), Bath’s MP for the last 23 years, is retiring.

 - [Ben Howlett](http://www.ben4bath.co.uk) (Conservative)
 - [Dominic Tristram](http://www.dominictristram.com) (Green)